martgil/webext-docs/windows.rst

       :name: [``tabs``]
       :type: (array of :ref:`tabs.Tab`, optional)

       Array of :ref:`tabs.Tab` objects representing the current tabs in the window.
-Only included if requested by :ref:`windows.get`, :ref:`windows.getCurrent`, :ref:`windows.getAll` or :ref:`windows.getLastFocused`, and the optional :ref:`windows.GetInfo` parameter has its ``populate`` member set to :value:`true`.
+Only included if requested by :ref:`windows.get`, :ref:`windows.getCurrent`, :ref:`windows.getAll` or :ref:`windows.getLastFocused`, and the optional :ref:`windows.GetInfo` parameter has its :value:`populate` member set to :value:`true`.

    .. api-member::